ucam-department-of-psychiatry/crate/docs/source/anonymisation/anon_config.rst

     crate_anonymise --democonfig > test_anon_config.ini

 You should save this, then edit it to your own needs.
+A copy is shown :ref:`below <specimen_anonymiser_config>`.

 For convenience, you may want the `CRATE_ANON_CONFIG` environment variable to point to this file.
 (Otherwise you must specify it each time.)